 - To ensure that the prestigious nature of the citation is valued by implementing procedures which facilitate consistent standards.

 - To publicly acknowledge the value of the members and the citation by presenting the award at an NZLA conference and publishing citation detail in Literacy Forum New Zealand, and on the website

-- The president will seek nominations and ensure that local councils are aware of these guidelines.
+- The secretary will seek nominations and ensure that local councils are aware of these guidelines.

 - Nominees will be individual NZLA members and will have demonstrated outstanding service in each of the following areas:

 – National or international involvement in literacy promotion

 - Local councils should forward detailed supporting information, including the full name of the nominee(s) to the President of NZLA prior to annual meeting in June.
 The nominating council will maintain confidentiality until the executive decision is announced.

 - The executive will consider nominations.

 - The executive is not obliged to award citations.